| |

 Doctor

 Miracle: 1940, Champion Comics #9.
 (Harvey).
 Dr. Miracle is another of the magician type heroes.
 He wears a suit but no top hat, turban or fez.
 His unique accessory is a monocle and his strong and faithful servant is named Akim.
-He has various magical spells at his disposal. |
+He has various magical spells at his disposal.
+It is revealed at least in issue #25 that his powers come from a locket that he keeps and without it, he's powerless, though still willing to roll up his sleeves and use his fists if necessary. |

 |